Why Choose Cedars-Sinai Marina del Rey Hospital for Urinary Incontinence Treatment?

 Urinary incontinence (UI) is the term used to explain the loss of bladder control.
-Patients with UI experience accidental leak of urine from their body.
+Patients with UI experience accidental leak of urine from their bodies.
 A man may feel a sudden, strong urge to urinate before leaking a substantial amount of urine (urgency incontinence).
 UI can sometimes be very debilitating.
-In some men, this condition can cause emotional distress as they try to avoid activities they enjoy such as exercises, which leads to inactivity and a higher chance of developing health problems such as obesity and diabetes.
+In some men, this condition can cause emotional distress as they try to avoid activities they enjoy such as exercise, which leads to inactivity and a higher chance of developing health problems such as obesity and diabetes.

 The chances of urinary incontinence in men increase with age as men are likely to develop prostate gland problems with advancing age.
 Urinary incontinence is a problem that occurs in about 11-34% of elderly men, and around 2-11% of old men report that UI is a daily concern.